 When I calculated the perfect number, I used the wrong frame of reference.
-Instead of looking at my current expenses, I should’ve asked myself what I needed to live a happy, healthy, well-adjusted life.
+Instead of looking at my current expenses, I should’ve asked myself what I needed to live a simple, happy, healthy, well-adjusted life.

 Last year, we bought a house, which motivated me to clean and declutter.
 Each time I bagged up our stuff, I felt lighter and less stressed.
 As I purged our possessions, I felt their weight disappearing from my shoulders.